Godrigos/gocra/README.md

         job := gocra.JobStat(jl.Jobs.Jobstatus[i].SelfURI.URL)
         wdir := gocra.WorkDir(job)
         jr = gocra.JobResult(job)
+        // Destination folder for the downloaded files destDir := "/home/user/Downloads"

         /* Based on job state passed by jobStage field from a JobStatus structure prints to stdout the actual job stage and download its results if the